anyakonovalenko/about/_pages/about.md

   - /about.html
 ---

-I am a Data Scientist with a fresh defended PhD, specializing in applying advanced machine learning techniques to complex optimization problems.
-Currently looking for work opportunity.
+I am a Data Scientist with a freshly defended PhD, specializing in applying advanced machine learning techniques to complex optimization problems.
+Currently looking for work opportunities.

 ## Research Interests